Optimization of Scoring Rules: Multi-dimensional Scoring Rules

 \subsection{Optimal Scoring Rules for Symmetric Distributions}

-This section characterizes the optimal multi-dimensional scoring rule when the distribution over posteriors is symmetric about its center. \Cref{eq:program} is optimized by a symmetric V-shaped utility function.
-This characterization affords a simple interpretation for rectangular report and state spaces, specifically, the optimal scoring rule can be calculated by taking the maximum score over optimal single-dimensional scoring rules for each dimension, i.e., it is a \mos scoring rule.
+This section characterizes the optimal multi-dimensional scoring rule when the distribution over posteriors is symmetric about its center.
+The result obtained in the single-dimensional setting extends to multi-dimensional state spaces by extending the definition of the V-shaped utility function to multi-dimensional environments, i.e., \Cref{eq:program} is optimized by a symmetric V-shaped utility function (\cref{def:symmetric v-shaped scoring rule}).
+This characterization affords a simple interpretation for rectangular report and state spaces.
+Specifically, the optimal scoring rule can be calculated by taking the maximum score over optimal single-dimensional scoring rules for each dimension, i.e., it is a \mos scoring rule.
 As these single-dimensional scoring rules depend only on the prior mean, so does the optimal multi-dimensional scoring rule.
 We first give the characterization and then give the interpretation.

-\begin{definition} A $n$-dimensional distribution $\marginalReport$ is \emph{center symmetric} if there exists a center in the report space, i.e., $\centerpoint \in \reportspace$ such that for any $\report \in \reportspace$, $\marginalReport(\report) = \marginalReport(2\centerpoint - \report)$. \end{definition}
+\begin{definition} A $n$-dimensional distribution $\marginalReport$ is \emph{center symmetric} if there exists a center in the report space, i.e., $\centerpoint \in \reportspace$ such that for any $\report \in \reportspace$, $\marginalReport(\centerpoint - \report) = \marginalReport(\centerpoint + \report)$. \end{definition}

 Note that for any center symmetric distribution $\marginalReport$ over posterior means, the mean of the prior coincides with the center of the space, i.e., $\priorMean = \centerpoint$.
 The following definition generalizes symmetric V-shaped functions to multi-dimensional state and report spaces.
+Let $\boundaryReport$ be the boundary of the report space $\reportspace$.